 What is the best protein powder for buttocks growth?

-Getting 100g protein from normal food can be challenging, especially if you are vegan or vegetarian.
-This is where protein powder comes in handy.
+Getting 100 grams of protein from normal food can be challenging, especially if you are vegan or vegetarian.
+This is where protein powder can help.
 Using protein powder is an easy way to boost your protein intake for a number of reasons.
 First of all, it is easier to drink your protein than it is to chew it.
-It is also easier to make a protein shake than it is to cook normal food.
-A few scoops of protein powder can help you quickly reach your daily protein goals.
+It is also easier to make a protein shake than it is to cook a meal.
+Finally, it is easier to digest liquid food than it is to digest solid food.
+A few scoops of protein powder can therefore help you quickly reach your daily protein goals.

-Before you start scooping away, it is important to acknowledge that protein powder is just food.
-It will not help you build muscle any faster than any other dietary protein.
+Before you start scooping away, it is important to acknowledge that protein supplements are just food.
+They will not help you build muscle any faster than any other dietary protein.
 I therefore recommend that you get as much protein as you can from normal food.
 From a nutritional standpoint, nothing beats a square meal.
 That said, if you need to supplement your diet, follow the guidelines below.
-Any type or form of protein powder can help you achieve nutrition goals, but not all protein powders are good for you.
+Any type (egg white, pea, whey, etc.) of protein supplement can help you achieve nutrition goals, but not all protein supplements are good for you.

 Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol